-On this anniversary of Django Reinhardt’s birth in 1910, check out this behind the scenes look at his favorite guitar.
-The Manouche guitarist’s Selmer #503 is on display at the Musée Instrumental de Paris and this short video gives us an up-close look at this hallowed instrument.
+On the anniversary of Django Reinhardt’s birth, in 1910, check out this behind the scenes look at his favorite guitar.
+The Manouche guitarist’s Selmer #503 is on display at the Musée Instrumental de Paris and this short video gives us an up-close look at the hallowed instrument.

-Django got this guitar in 1940 and– used it until his death in 1953.
-Django’s wife Naugine gave the guitar to the museum in 1964.
-Up until this time, Django and Naugine’s son Babik used #503 to learn how to play.
+Reinhardt got this Selmer in 1940 and used it until his death in 1953.
+Reinhardt’s wife, Naugine, gave the guitar to the museum in 1964.
+Up until this time, their son Babik used #503 to learn how to play.

 Like other Selmer Modèle Jazz guitars, this was made with a spruce top and laminated rosewood back and sides.
 A key difference between this guitar and others is Reinhardt’s name stamped in bold letters on the headstock.